Skip to content

 multi-agent development

-A terminal UI that spawns multiple Claude Code workers in parallel, shows real-time context usage, manages a micro-task queue, and lets you merge PRs with a single keystroke.
+A terminal UI that runs multiple Claude Code workers in parallel, shows real-time context usage per worker, manages a ratification inbox for architectural decisions, and lets you merge PRs with a single keystroke — without leaving the terminal.

 • Multi-terminal orchestration — run 4+ Claude workers side by side